megaisland1990/megaisland/MEGAISLAND.md

 Watch Mega News Station
-Options: (All shows show random news about the islanders for the current date)
+Options: (All shows show different news about the islanders for the current date)
 1. Full Daily News with Kermit the Frog
 2. Funny News With Fozzie Bear
 3. Sports News